Last-mile

 The alignment of inventory with marketing campaigns and Black Friday ads is a delicate dance of ensuring that what is promised can be delivered.
 Accurate stock levels must be maintained to ensure that products advertised as available can be purchased and delivered within the promised time frames.

 Your stock management strategy must be in harmony with your marketing efforts, ensuring that you attract customers with your Black Friday ads and satisfy their expectations with accurate inventory and reliable delivery.
+It is especially important to prioritize fulfillment for existing customers and VIP customers, as providing them with fast and reliable service encourages loyalty and repeat business.

 This is where the role of 3PL partners becomes invaluable, especially during the high-demand periods of Black Friday and Cyber Monday sales.
 Ensuring timely and accurate order fulfilment with partners means that each order is processed, packed, and shipped efficiently, maintaining the customer’s positive experience from website visit to product delivery.